muggy8/improbable/have-and-havenot/U5fsaQzI.md

 "We...
 Mr. Phanna was...
 Telling me about the fact that... that... he had nothing to live for... and how to kill him..."

-"Do you remember about how I said to go about killing me?"
+"Do you remember how I said to go about killing me?"
 Phanna asked.

 "Y...
 You said that...
 You would get stronger over 3 seconds if attacked and... and that we had to vaporize your... spine..."